SteveMarshall/stevemarshall.github.io/cv.md

 2011</time>--<time datetime="2012-12-07">December 2012</time></span>
 {: .meta}

-- Led introduction of devops practices across development teams, introduced the use of Chef and Vagrant to build consistent environments across development, QA, and production.
-Developed a suite of continuous deployment infrastructure tools.
-- Mentored other developers in use of *nix environments.
-- Reduced security vulnerabilities on white-label travel application and led front-end development on application redesign.

 ### Senior web developer at [Yahoo!](http://yahoo.com/)

 <span><time datetime="2010-01-01">January
 2010</time>--<time datetime="2011-09-21">September 2011</time></span>
 {: .meta}

-- Designed front-end architecture and led development of Yahoo!
-Maps and content recommendation in Yahoo!
-News and Movies.
-- Led development of a mobile front-end for Yahoo!
-Local.
-- Worked on developer outreach, representing Yahoo! at numerous developer conferences and playing an active role in organising and running external-facing hack days in 2007 and 2009.

-Projects involved mentoring and training other developers, working with clients to finalise requirements, architecting tools, setting standards for multi-disciplinary teams, working with local and remote teams, and designing development environments and processes.

 ### Web developer at [Yahoo!](http://yahoo.com/)

 <span><time datetime="2006-10-30">October
 2006</time>--<time datetime="2009-12-31">December 2009</time></span>
 {: .meta}

-Worked on, and later led, development and maintenance of European Movies, Music, Games, and Videogames sites, including their ultimate handover to development team in India.

 ### Software engineer at [Systematic Software Engineering](http://www.systematic.com/)